marksikaundi/Java/Guides/manual.md

-Here’s a **4-month structured learning plan** to become proficient in **Java programming**, whether you're a beginner or coming from another language.
+ **4-month structured learning plan** to become proficient in **Java programming**, whether you're a beginner or coming from another language.
 Each month builds on the previous one, gradually introducing more complex concepts and practical experience.

 ---